praesensco/buildpack-ruby-assets-precompile-with-nulldb/README.md

 Heroku buildpack for running assets compilation with [nulldb](https://github.com/nulldb/nulldb) adapter.
 ======================

-This buildpack is intended for use after the regular [ruby-buildpack].
+This buildpack is intended for use after the regular [ruby-buildpack](https://github.com/heroku/heroku-buildpack-ruby).

 When precompiling assets, Rails attempts to connect to DB.
 If it's not possible to connect to DB during Heroku `build` phase it fails.
 The workaround is to use [nulldb](https://github.com/nulldb/nulldb) as the database adapter during asset precompilation: